BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 # Python Django Rest Framework Todo API

-The Python Django Todo API implements a RESTFul HTTP API for a to-do list.
+The Python Django To-do API in this folder implements a RESTFul HTTP API for a to-do list.
 It is derived from [this tutorial](https://learndjango.com/tutorials/django-rest-framework-tutorial-todo-api).

-In the discussion below we assume you will be choosing Microk8s for installing the software on your local PC or a virtual machine.
+In the discussion below we assume you will be choosing Microk8s for installing the software on your local PC or a virtual machine in the cloud.

 __We recommend using Microk8s if you are running the Ubuntu Linux Operating system on your host.
 We also strongly discourage users from trying to install helm/kubectl/skaffold/Minikube directly on Windows.
 Instead, create a Ubuntu VM [in the cloud](../../../../documentation/cloudvm.md) or your [Windows machine with Vagrant](../../../../../documentation/../kubernetes-automation-toolkit/documentation/quickstart-vagrant.md).__